tytydraco/yessleep/out/You_just_lost_The_Sundae_Game.md

 Then came a sharper sting of pain, and I rolled my squeaking, near-frozen eyeballs towards the floor.
 Rolled them towards the horrifying sight of that woman digging her fingers, once again, into the back of my hand — *scooping* through to the other side, leaving a hole through my palm.

-As I attempted to wail, producing only a near-silent gasp, the passenger shovelled the entire fleshy mound into her mouth and started to moan orgasmically; moaned with lips hanging open to reveal my mutilated quarter-pound of flesh melting on her tongue.
+As I attempted to wail, producing only a near-silent gasp, the passenger shovelled the entire fleshy mound into her mouth and started to moan in ecstasy; moan with lips hanging open to reveal my mutilated quarter-pound of flesh melting on her tongue.
 I stared directly through the pristine tunnel bored through my hand; sealed with not an ounce of blood, but discoloured flesh.
 Flesh of soft consistency.

 “Oh, you’re scrumptious, Flynn,” she mumbled whilst swirling my flesh around in her stuffed cheeks.
 “He’s going to want to put you on the top shelf.
 You just need a little more time to soften.”